augustinmuyl/mlp/README.md

 ## Getting Started

-Follow these steps to set up and run the project on your local machine:
+Follow these steps to set up the project on your local machine:

 ### 1. Clone the Repo